 |Class of 2021

-Session meets monthly at 6:30 PM unless a special meeting is called.
+Session meets on the third Monday of each month at 6:30 PM unless a special meeting is called.

 The ministry of deacon as set forth in Scripture is one of compassion, witness, and service, sharing in the redeeming love of Jesus Christ for the poor, the hungry, the sick, the lost, the friendless, the oppressed, those burdened by unjust policies or structures, or anyone in distress.